vineetver/my-jekyll-website-source/_pages/about.md

 ---
 ## About

 Welcome!
-I'm Vineet, if i had to explain myself in three words, those words would be "creative, practical and flammable."
+I'm Vineet, if i had to describe myself in three words, those words would be "creative, practical and flammable."
 I'm incurably enthusiastic about machines that we can't live without aka computers.

 Here, i drew you a picture of a unicorn: